Network Cabling for Commercial Office Buildings: What Dallas-Fort Worth Property Owners and Tenants Need to Get Right

-Whether you’re a commercial property owner preparing a building for new tenants, a property manager overseeing a multi-tenant office tower, or a business tenant buildout a new space — the structured cabling decisions made during construction or renovation will determine the performance, reliability, and flexibility of your building’s network infrastructure for the next decade.
+Whether you are a commercial property owner preparing a building for new tenants, a property manager overseeing a multi-tenant tower, or a business tenant building out a new space — your structured cabling decisions during construction or renovation will shape your building’s network performance for the next decade.
+Getting it right requires more than pulling cable.
+It requires a plan.

 Why Commercial Office Cabling Has Become More Complex